simov/grant/README.md

   var app = express()
   app.use(session({secret:'grant'}))
   app.use(grant)
-  // or Koa (see above)
+  // or Koa
-  // or Hapi (see above)
+  // or Hapi
   ```
-5. Navigate to `/connect/facebook` to initiate the OAuth flow for Facebook, or navigate to `/connect/twitter` to initiate the OAuth flow for Twitter
+5. Navigate to `/connect/facebook` to initiate the OAuth flow for Facebook, or navigate to `/connect/twitter` to initiate the OAuth flow for Twitter.
-6. Once the OAuth flow is completed you will receive the response data in the `/handle_facebook_response` route for Facebook, and in the `/handle_twitter_response` route for Twitter
+6. Once the OAuth flow is completed you will receive the response data in the `/handle_facebook_response` route for Facebook, and in the `/handle_twitter_response` route for Twitter.

 _(also take a look at the [examples][grant-examples])_